jasonsahl/jasonsahl.github.io/_pages/about.md

 ## Overview ##
 In my group, we incorporate both wet lab techniques and bioninformatics methods to better understand pathogen ecology, antimicrobial resistance, and pathogenesis.
 A list of current projects ongoing in the laboratory include:
-1. # Antimicrobial resistance in Acinetobacter baumannii #.
+1. Antimicrobial resistance in Acinetobacter baumannii.